• Home

 10. 3 Tablespoons milk

-11. 1 quart heavy cream
+11. 1-quart heavy cream

-12. 2 cans sweetened condensed milk
+12. 2 cans of sweetened condensed milk

 13. 2 teaspoons vanilla (or other flavoring) or 10-15 drops of peppermint essential oil